jbrz0/folio-v11b/README.md

 To add different metadata to another page duplicate `Page Header Info` section in `index.js` file - then change the id selector in both `index.js` and `HTML` page template

-To add different metadata edit the tracking code under `Analytics Info` inside `index.js`
+To add analytics edit the tracking code under `Analytics Info` inside `index.js`